camronh/Lottery-Tutorial/PART2.md

 }
 ```

 We'll leave line 2 commented out for ease of testing.
-In lines 4-12 we're making a request to the API3 QRNG for a single random number.
-In line 15 we transfer the gas funds to the sponsor wallet so Airnode has the gas to return the random number on-chain.
+In lines 4-12 we're making a [request](https://docs.api3.org/airnode/v0.7/concepts/request.html#request-parameters) to the API3 QRNG for a single random number.
+In line 15 we transfer the ether to the sponsor wallet that will pay the gas fees for Airnode to return the random number on-chain.

 #### 1. Map pending request IDs